NC State Wolfpack football: Wake Forest

-NC State leads 68–42–6 through the 2022 season.
-Both NC State and Wake Forest are members of the Atlantic Division of the Atlantic Coast Conference, and thus play each other every year.
-The game holds the distinction as the longest continuous rivalry between 2 ACC schools, and after the 2020 season became the second longest active streak in the nation.
+This game is part of the larger Tobacco Road rivalry between North Carolina Power 5 universities NC State, North Carolina, Duke and Wake Forest.
+NC State leads the all-time series with Wake Forest 70–43–6 through the 2025 season.
+The rivalry game holds the distinction as the longest continuous rivalry between 2 ACC schools, and currently it is the second longest active streak in the nation.
 NC State and Wake Forest have played consecutively every year since 1910.

-The two teams will next play during the 2023 season in Winston-Salem.
+The two schools last played during the 2025 season in Winston-Salem, with NC State winning 34-24.